NAWMN - Enabling producers to use water and energy resources efficiently.

 Contact: Gary Zoubek, Extension Educator, York County

-The Nebraska Agricultural Water Management Demonstration Network (NAWMDN) ETgage project is one part of a system for testing cutting-edge technologies and creating a network with growers, UNL Extension, NRDs, NRCS, crop consultants, and other interested partners, that will enable the adoption of water and energy conservation practices.
+The Nebraska Agricultural Water Management Network (NAWMN) ETgage project is one part of a system for testing cutting-edge technologies and creating a network with growers, UNL Extension, NRDs, NRCS, crop consultants, and other interested partners, that will enable the adoption of water and energy conservation practices.

 What is an ETgage?Atmometers (ETgages) are designed to simulate evapotranspiration (ET) from a plant canopy in a way that agrees with a plant's resistance to ET.
 The ETgage is a tool that can be used to mimic ET rates and this information can be utilized for irrigation management.
 The simplicity of use and interpretation of the ETGage data, as well as the economic feasibility, make it easy for farmers and consultants to monitor crop water use and irrigation needs.
 For more information please see the "Using Modified Atmometers (ETgage®) for Irrigation Management" Extension publication.

 ETgage data informationParticipating producers, consultants, NRD personnel and Extension Educators across Nebraska are uploading weekly ETgage information to this site.
 If you'd like to see the data from your area, simply go to the to see the data from your area, simply go to the View Weekly ETgage data page and click on your county.
 You will then see a GoogleTM Map view of county that has the ETgage sites marked.